 Certification is a method of assuring the public that an individual remains competent to practice one's profession.
 The credential symbolizes the ability to meet the profession's established standards of practice.
 For ABTC, assuring the competence of a practitioner upon entry into the transplant profession is not enough.
-Rapid changes in methodology and technology may render a professional incompetent if he or she fails to keep current with new developments in the field.
+Rapid changes in methodology and technology may render a professional incompetent if they fail to keep current with new developments in the field.